International Union of Forest Research Organizations: History

-Forests have always been an important for economic development and environmental maintenance.
-In 1890 the International Agriculture and Forestry Congress in Vienna, Austria, proposed to establish a "central organ" for applied forest research in the European countries.
+Forests have always been important for economic development and environmental maintenance.
+In 1890, the International Agriculture and Forestry Congress in Vienna, Austria, proposed to establish a "central organ" for applied forest research in the European countries.
 As a consequence, the “International Union of Forest Experiment Organizations” was founded in Eberswalde, Germany, in 1892.
 Originally, only Austria, Germany and Switzerland agreed that their forest experiment stations would join the Union.
 By the beginning of World War I, stations from 22 countries, including USA, Canada and Japan, had become members.

 During World War I international cooperation stopped, as did forest research in many of the countries involved in the war.
 The Union only fully resumed its activities in 1929 when the new name “International Union of Forestry Research Organizations” was adopted.
 In the years to follow, the organization lost its Central European character as more representatives from Africa, Asia and the Americas joined.

 World War II reduced the activities of the Union to a minimum.
 Cooperation continued only between individuals, and not on an institutional basis.
-In 1949 the newly established Food and Agriculture Organization of the United Nations (FAO) declared its readiness to make available to IUFRO a secretariat at FAO’s own Headquarters in Rome.
+In 1949 the newly established Food and Agriculture Organization of the United Nations (FAO) declared its readiness to make available to IUFRO a secretariat at FAO's own Headquarters in Rome.